python-control/python-control/doc/iosys.rst

-Input/output systems can be interconnected in a variety of ways, including operator overloading, block diagram algebra functions, and using the :func:`interconnect` function to build a hiearchical system description.
+Input/output systems can be interconnected in a variety of ways, including operator overloading, block diagram algebra functions, and using the :func:`interconnect` function to build a hierarchical system description.
 This chapter provides more detailed information on operator overloading and block diagram algebra, as well as a description of the :class:`InterconnectedSystem` class, which can be